-Beware, the Amalfi Coast is as touristy as it is gorgeous!
-But destinations are touristy because they're unmissable, right?
+The Amalfi Coast is a must visit destination!
+In summer months, it can become a little crowded, but some destinations are crowded because they're unmissable, right?
 The Amalfi Coast is on this list!
 Read on for some of the highlights, favorite things to do, and lesser known destinations to avoid the crowds.

 Know Before You Go

 Plan to visit Procida & Ischia (2 nights); Capri (2 nights); Positano (2 nights); Amalfi (1-2 hours); Ravello (1 night); and Naples & Pompeii (1 night before/after flight).